Acclaimed Scots Poet

 “Each poem comes to us so cleansed of excess, so concentrated and perfectly pared down to its essence we can only wonder at the adamantine sharpness of its edges....Robertson the poet is not fooling around.”

 “Robin Robertson is instantly recognisable as a poet of vivid authority, commanding a surprised, accurate language of his own.
 The evocative truth and the crystalline ring of his words, line by line, make a kind of hope in themselves.” —W.S.
 Merwin

 Robertson is also a translator.
 He published The Deleted World, a selection of new versions of the Nobel Prize-winning Swedish poet Tomas Tranströmer's poems, in 2006.
-In 2008 he released a bold translation of Euripides's classic work, Medea (Free Press), about which Anne Enwright wrote "The purpose of translation is to set a play free.
+In 2008 he released a bold translation of Euripides's classic work, Medea (Free Press), about which Anne Enright wrote, "The purpose of translation is to set a play free.
 This is just what Robin Robertson does.
 In his lucid, free-running verse, Medea's power is released into the world, fresh and appalling, in words that seem spoken for the first time."
-His translation of the Bacchae will be published in September 2013.
+His translation of the Bacchae, just published in the UK by Vintage, will come out from Ecco in Fall 2014.
 Robertson also compiled and edited Mortification: Writers' Stories of the Public Shame (Fourth Estate, 2003).
 In 2004 he received the E.M.
 Forster Award from the American Academy of Arts and Letters, in 2012 the Cholmondeley Award from the Society of Authors, and in 2013 the Petrarch Prize.